-2 All expansion joints are, after installed on board the ship, to be subjected to the tests specified in 5.13.2-3 and -5, Part N of the
+All expansion joints are to be subjected to the tests specified in 5.13.2-3 and -5, Part N of the Rules after installation on board.

-Rules.

 Chapter 8 INERT GAS GENERATOR/STORAGE SYSTEM AND LIQUID NITROGEN TANK

 1 The requirements in this Chapter apply to inert gasgenerator/storage system and liquid nitrogen tanks in accordance with the requirements in N9.5.1-1 of the Guidance.